 The concept of the Mandate of Heaven had several important effects on China and on other countries such as Korea and Annam (northern Vietnam) that were within the sphere of China's cultural influence.
 Fear of losing the Mandate prompted rulers to act responsibly in carrying out their duties towards their subjects.

-The Mandate also allowed for serious social mobility for a handful of peasant rebellion leaders who became emperors.
+The Mandate also allowed for incredible social mobility for a handful of peasant rebellion leaders who became emperors.
 Finally, it gave the people a reasonable explanation and a scapegoat for otherwise inexplicable events, such as droughts, floods, famines, earthquakes and disease epidemics.
 This last effect may have been the most important of all.